blurrycontour/zuul-gerrit/doc/source/client.rst

 ``newrev`` to the change associated with the tag in the project repository (i.e. what you see from ``git show X.Y.Z``)::

-  zuul enqueue-ref --tenant openstack --trigger gerrit --pipeline release --project openstack/example_project --ref refs/tags/X.Y.Z --newrev abc123..
+  zuul-admin enqueue-ref --tenant openstack --trigger gerrit --pipeline release --project openstack/example_project --ref refs/tags/X.Y.Z --newrev abc123..

 The command can also be used asynchronosly trigger a job in a ``periodic`` pipeline that would usually be run at a specific time by